ZhuorenLi/ZhuorenLi.github.io/content/projectex/safe-reinforcement-learning-for-autonomous-driving/index.md

 ![png](traincurve.png)
 ![png](testTR.png)

-More details can be found in our recent paper "Safety Enhanced Reinforcement Learning for Autonomous Driving: Dare to Make Mistakes to Learn Faster and Better." (in preparation)
+More details can be found in our recent paper "Safety Enhanced Reinforcement Learning for Autonomous Driving: Dare to Make Mistakes to Learn Faster and Better." (in preparation, it will come soon)

 # Current Work
 - Combination hard-constraints and soft-constraints in safe policy training.